 The final colored pixels are written to the frame buffer, which is a block of memory that holds the image to be displayed.
 Modern engines often use multiple frame buffers (e.g., double or triple buffering) to prevent screen tearing and ensure smooth animation.
 Post-processing effects like bloom, depth of field, motion blur, or color correction are often applied to the entire rendered image at this stage before it is sent to the display.

 The rendering pipeline is a testament to the power of modern hardware and software engineering.
-Its continuous evolution, detailed further in discussions like those on the evolution of rendering engines, pushes the boundaries of visual fidelity and real-time interaction in games and other graphical applications.
+Its continuous evolution pushes the boundaries of visual fidelity and real-time interaction in games and other graphical applications.
 As you delve deeper into game development, a solid grasp of these rendering principles will be invaluable, particularly when optimizing performance or implementing custom visual effects.
 The future of rendering promises even more sophisticated techniques, further blurring the line between virtual and reality.